viccon/sturdyc/README.md

 # Get or fetch

-The API has been designed to make the process of integrating `sturdyc` with any data source as straightforward as possible.
-The more advanced functionality is accessed through just two core functions: `GetOrFetch` and `GetOrFetchBatch`
+I have designed the API in a way that should make the process of integrating `sturdyc` with any data source as straightforward as possible.
+While it provides the basic get/set methods you would expect from a cache, the advanced functionality is accessed through just two core functions: `GetOrFetch` and `GetOrFetchBatch`

-As an example, let's say that we had the following code for fetching orders:
+As an example, let's say that we had the following code for fetching orders from an API:

 ```go
 func (c *Client) Order(ctx context.Context, id string) (Order, error) {